NourheneLdh/Project/home.md

 ### 4.1 AS-REP Roasting & Password Cracking

-**Description:**
-**AS-REP Roasting** is an attack technique targeting user accounts that do not require Kerberos pre-authentication.
-By requesting AS-REP responses from the Domain Controller, attackers can obtain encrypted **TGTs (Ticket Granting Tickets)** and attempt offline password cracking.
-The goal is to extract Kerberos AS-REP hashes and crack weak passwords.

-**Action:**
+**AS-REP Roasting** is a technique used to exploit user accounts in Active Directory that have the **"Do not require Kerberos pre-authentication"** setting enabled.
+This misconfiguration allows an attacker to request an encrypted **TGT** (**Ticket Granting Ticket**) directly from the Domain Controller without needing to send valid credentials first.
+Once the encrypted TGT is received, it can be **cracked offline** using tools like John the Ripper.
+The attack is effective because it avoids detection and does not lock accounts during brute-force attempts.

+**Step 1: Requesting AS-REP Hashes**

-First, I created a `users.txt` file containing the usernames from the **Active Directory**.
-Then, I used the **GetNPUsers.py** script to request AS-REP hashes from the Domain Controller.
+First, I prepared a file called `users.txt` containing a list of usernames I wanted to test from Active Directory.
+Then, I used the `GetNPUsers.py` script from the Impacket toolkit to extract Kerberos AS-REP hashes from the Domain Controller:

-**Commands:**
 ```bash
 impacket-GetNPUsers cyberlabs.local/ -usersfile users.txt -request -dc-ip 192.168.1.233
 ```

-After executing the command, I successfully retrieved the **TGT ticket** of the vulnerable user.
-I then saved the extracted TGT hash into a file named hashes.txt for offline password cracking.
+**Command Breakdown:**

+`impacket-GetNPUsers:` This script is used to request AS-REP hashes for users that have Kerberos pre-authentication disabled.
+`cyberlabs.local/:` This specifies the domain name.
+`-usersfile users.txt:` This tells the script to read usernames from the file users.txt.
+`-request:` This flag tells the script to actively request TGTs for those users.
+`-dc-ip 192.168.1.233`: This is the IP address of the Domain Controller to target.

+**Result:**
+If a user is vulnerable (doesn’t require pre-authentication), their TGT will be returned in the form of a **Kerberos AS-REP hash**, which I saved into a file named `hashes.txt` for the next step.

+**Step 2: Cracking the Hash**

-Subsequently, I used **John the Ripper** with the popular **rockyou.txt** wordlist to attempt cracking the hash.
+Once the hash was collected, I used **John the Ripper**, a powerful password-cracking tool, to try and brute-force the original password:

-**Password Cracking:**
 ```bash
 john --wordlist=/usr/share/wordlists/rockyou.txt hashes.txt
 ```
+**Command Breakdown:**

+`john:` Runs John the Ripper.
+`--wordlist=/usr/share/wordlists/rockyou.txt`: Specifies the rockyou.txt wordlist, one of the most widely used collections of leaked passwords.
+`hashes.txt:` This file contains the Kerberos hash retrieved earlier.

 **Result:**
-Successfully cracked **BTarget's password**: password1.
+John the Ripper tested many passwords from the wordlist and eventually found the correct one.

+**Final Result: I successfully cracked BTarget's password, it was:** **`password1`**

+This confirmed that the user account was vulnerable to AS-REP Roasting due to weak password practices and a misconfigured Kerberos policy.
+This step gave me **valid credentials** for a real domain user, which I then used in the following attack phases (like RPC and SMB enumeration).

 ![Password Cracked](images/password_cracked.png)